 Let’s take a look at some of the other references about the mysterious “YXQ-EQ” treatment.

-I suddenly realize that “Yan Xin Qigong” refers to the name of the first author.
-It is his method, and only the first author can perform this method.
+The name “Yan Xin Qigong” refers to the name of the first author.
+It is his method, and it appears that only the first author can perform this method.

 There is another paper (same journal, 2013) with the Qigong master as first author, in which “YXQ-EQ” inhibits colon cancer cells.